Documentation for your family

 Applying for documents together as a family

-For many CIC forms, there is an option to fill out only one application for the entire family.
+For many IRCC forms, there is an option to fill out only one application for the entire family.
 For example, accompanying spouses or common-law partners of study permit holders can often apply for open-work permits that last as long as the study permits of their student partners, if the student is studying full-time at the time of application.

 When the study permit holder extends her/his study permit using the online MyCIC system, applications for new, or extension of, documents of accompanying spouses and all dependents can be made at the same time.
 There will be a fee for each document requested.